-This (5) five semester program prepares individuals for a career as a Physical Therapist Assistant.
+This program prepares individuals for a career as a Physical Therapist Assistant.
 The licensed Physical Therapist Assistant works under the supervision of a licensed Physical Therapist to perform treatment interventions, which include therapeutic use of heat, cold, ultrasound, massage, and exercise.
-They work under the direct supervision of the Physical Therapist to assist people with movement impairments and subsequent pain to regain functional activity through the use of preventive patient education, motor relearning programs, physical agents, and exercise.
-PTHA 1409, Introduction to Physical Therapy course is designed for students who wish to work as a Physical Therapy Aide and need a letter of completion for their employer.
-PTHA 1409 is required prior to taking first semester courses.
+They work under the direct supervision of the Physical Therapist to assist people with movement impairments and/or pain to regain functional activity through the use of preventive patient education, motor relearning programs, physical agents, and exercise.
+PTHA 1309, Introduction to Physical Therapy course is designed for students who wish to work as a Physical Therapy Aide and need a letter of completion for their employer.
+PTHA 1309 is required prior to taking first semester courses.

-- The capstone course for the AAS Degree is PTHA 2239, Professional Issues and is designed to prepare the student for the Licensing Exam.
+- The capstone course for the AAS Degree is PTHA 2339, Professional Issues and is designed to prepare the student for the National Licensing Exam.

 - Students may enter the program with articulated credit from high school.